court-espek/CST1510CW1/README.md

 # CST1510 Coursework 1 - Portfolio

 This is a portfolio of all the submitted tasks from Week 1 to Week 5.
 The files are separated into different folders according to week, as such, some folders may contain more than one Python file.
+**STUDENT ID**: M01090860

 ## Table of Contents
 - [Week **1** - Auth Event](#week-1-auth-event)